Logo

 **Which healthcare ETF is best?**

 XLV (large-cap), VHT (total healthcare), IBB (biotech).
-For dividends, XLV is most suitable.
+For dividends, XLV is most suitable as it focuses on established, cash-flow-positive leaders.

 🔗 Related Terms